jeibloo/compiler-cave/README.md

 ---

 2019/12/13
- * I'm running a hot forehead at some odd hours so I'd say it's the perfect time to continue creating my first lil' tutorial language/compiler!
  * Last part (I think) of the primary expressions is this `ParsePrimary()` function.
 Don't laugh but I'm just a little confused as to why the `ParsePrimary()` needs to be declared as a `std::unique_ptr<ExprAST>`?
 I'm throwing out a really uninformed guess here but is it because, and yes I did read back to the beginning of the chapter to remember, we want "_one object for each construct in the language_"?
 Cause declaring it as that `unique_ptr` thing makes sense then.
 Hi future self, let me know if that's right when you get smarter.
  * The LLVM masters are right, it _does_ make more sense that all these primary expression functions have CurTok as a known thing...look-aheads lookin' ahead.
  * Time for binary expressions!
 What does binary expression mean?
 Something like `x+y*z` as an example I guess (it's the + and \*).